If we don’t provide our customer reference points by setting customer expectations, customers will search out their own reference points.

 If we don’t provide our customer reference points by setting customer expectations, customers will search out their own reference points.
-That might be your competitors’ service, or a past experience they had.
+That might be your competitors’ service or past experience they had.

 Their evaluation becomes much easier when we set expectations around the service we provide.
-This gives customers a simple starting point to compare their actual experience to.
+This gives customers a simple starting point to compare their actual experience.
 If we meet or exceed their expectations – they’ll think the service was great!